 Non-surgical fertility control is an area where science, animal welfare, and public policy cross paths.
 Local, municipal, and state legislative policies can all designate if a non-surgical product is a legally valid alternative to surgical sterilization.
 Definitions of what constitutes “sterilization” may further be found in laws pertaining to animal adoption, licensing, public housing, and animal impoundment.
-Since an injectable sterilant (Zeuterin™) is now FDA-approved and available for male dogs, and we look forward to future options for cats and female dogs, ensuring that these products have the chance to succeed from a policy standpoint is vital to our cause.
+As non-surgical products become available, we want to ensure they have the chance to succeed from a policy standpoint.

 “State and local regulations: Preparing the way for use of new non-surgical tools”

 Please note that ACC&D will attempt to keep these resources (developed in 2013) current.
 However, given that legal regulations are dynamic, we encourage you to contact state, municipal, or local offices to obtain the most up-to-date information on legislative definitions.